How to become a psychiatrist

 - Refer patients for additional tests such as lab work, neuro-psychological assessments and diagnostic screening.

-- Use patient appointments, lab and diagnostic results, history and observations to offer treatment options and recommend most advantageous treatment approach.
+- Use patient appointments, lab and diagnostic results, history and observations to offer treatment options and recommend the most advantageous treatment approach.

 - Australian Health Practitioner Regulation Agency

 - Australian & New Zealand Association of Psychiatry, Psychology and Law

 - Royal Australian and New Zealand College of Psychiatrists

 If you'd like to work in the mental health field without earning a medical degree, there are many other roles you can explore, such as:

 The stigma associated with mental health issues is quickly disappearing—what a relief!
 But with more people seeking help, we need more specialists (future you) in the sector.

 What is a mental health nurse and what do they do?